-I love living where I do.
-Steubenville may not have much to do, but being so close to Pittsburgh, PA our lives become so enriched with attractions and events that I don’t even know what to do next.
-With the kids getting ready for Spring break, and summer right around the corner, I wanted to put together a list of the top ten family attractions to do in Monroeville, PA ~ think Pittsburgh Y’all!
-And there are tons to do here!
-I have my big Kia Sorento and I love being able to fit the whole family in our car for amazing day trips.
-Here are some fun things for you and your family to do.
+Living so close to Pittsburgh, PA our lives have become so enriched with attractions and events that knowing what to do next becomes perplexing.
+With the kids getting ready for Spring break, and summer right around the corner, we put together a list of the top ten family attractions to do in Monroeville, PA ~ think Pittsburgh!
+And there is tons to do here!
+With the spacious Kia Sorento packing up the whole family for day trips, has never been easier!
+Hop on in and check out the fun things for you and your family to do.

 Places to Go